bridgetmaddison/bridgetmaddisoncbt-site/content/my-commitment-to-you.md

 Controller under the Data Protection Act 1998 and I operate in accordance with its legal requirements.

-## Social Media Policy
-In the interests of maintaining the clear boundaries of a Professional Therapeutic relationship, I do not instigate or accept links with my patients on social media sites.
-Please do not take this personally!

 ## Insurance
 I hold Professional Insurance (professional indemnity and public liability).